-Project SchedulingDevelop a project plan using best practices and provide an online environment to update.
-Watch Demo
+Project SchedulingDevelop a plan using best practices, and make updates in an online environment that's yours.
+Watch a Demo

 Centralize an Online Schedule

-Project Online offers an easy-to-use interface for team members to develop and update their project schedules.
+Project Online offers an easy-to-use interface to help team members develop and update their project schedules.
 If you prefer using a more robust tool like the desktop app of Microsoft Project, you can simply check it out using Project Pro, make changes, and check it back in.

-If you’d like to use other tools to build the schedule, like Primavera, then you can build the schedule in Primavera, export it to Microsoft Project, and import it to the online environment.
+If you’d like to use other tools to build the schedule, like Primavera, then you can build the schedule in Primavera, export it to Microsoft Project, and import it to your online environment.

 Establish Best Practices in Planning

 Organizations often struggle with incorporating consistent standards for the development of project plans.
 We encourage you to build templates that include a standard Work Breakdown Structure (WBS), activities with estimated durations, established logic between tasks, assigned generic resources, estimated labor costs, and more–anything you know about the project that can be a starting point for your other projects.
 Not only will this process aid in reducing the time it takes to develop a project schedule, but it will provide a consistent progress report across any project managed within your organization.